olitheolix/nobby/README.rst

 conversion of individual macros and environments.
 Plugins can, for instance, convert ``\ldots`` to '...' and ``\section{}`` to the corresponding ``<h1>`` and ``</h1>`` tags.

+It *may* be possible to support bibliographies and table-of-contents.
+Patches welcome.

 Examples